-Image-guided radiotherapy (IGRT) is the use of real-time imaging to improve the precision and accuracy of the targeting in radiation treatments.
+Image-guided radiotherapy (IGRT) is the use of real-time imaging before and during radiotherapy treatment to visualize tumor and normal tissue volumes and to improve precision and accuracy of the targeting during the treatment delivery.
 IGRT gives 3-dimensional “sight” to physicians, allowing them to better target tumors while minimizing the effect of radiation on surrounding tissues and organs.

 Better Monitoring During Radiation Treatment